Lawgical Talk #25 | Navigating India's Labour Codes : A Comprehensive Overview for Businesses on May 29th @ 4 PM | Register NOW!

 DDPs Highest category among DPs and Custodians will be applicable to DDPs

-MBs NA NA All other MBs which are not covered in Mid-size REs and Qualified REs Engaged in any activity pertaining to issue management inter alia Public Issues (IPOs, FPOs, IPOs by SME), Public Offers by REITs/ InvITs, Buy-Back of Securities, Delisting of Equity Shares, Open Offer Entity or its parent/ subsidiary/ associate company which is a part of a conglomerate/ Systemically Important Financial Institutions
+MBs NA NA All other MBs Engaged in any activity pertaining to issue management inter alia Public Issues (IPOs, FPOs, IPOs by SME), Public Offers by REITs/InvITs, Buy-Back of Securities, Delisting of Equity Shares, Open Offer under SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 NA

 MFs/ AMCs AUM NA Less than Rs.
 10,000 cr Rs.
 10,000 cr and above but less than Rs.
 1 lakh cr Rs.
 1 lakh cr and above